-The recipient of the Patriot League Coach-of-the-Year award four times in the last seven years, Morrison has guided the Mids to four league crowns, four second-place showings and a third-place finish at the meet and an overall regular season record of 88-21 in his time with the program.
-A Navy swimmer has earned at least a share of seven league swimmer-of-the-year accolades during Morrison's nine years, while the Mids have won a league-best 78 swimming event titles at the Patriot League Championship under Morrison's guidance.
+Individually, a Navy swimmer has earned at least a share of eight league swimmer-of-the-year accolades during Morrison's 10 years, while the Mids have won a league-best 86 swimming event titles at the Patriot League Championship under Morrison's guidance.

-In addition to the team's success in the water, the program under Morrison has been regularly recognized as an Academic All-America Team by the College Swimming Coaches Association of America and has accounted for 74 placings on the Patriot League Academic Honor Roll over the last nine seasons.
-These recipients include Kelly Zahalka (2007, '08, `09) and Gorinski (2011, '12, `13), who were tabbed as the Patriot League Scholar-Athlete of the Year for their sport.
+In addition to the team's success in the water, the program under Morrison has been regularly recognized as an Academic All-America Team by the College Swimming Coaches Association of America and has accounted for 86 placings on the Patriot League Academic Honor Roll over the last 10 seasons.
+These recipients include Kelly Zahalka, Gorinski and Ellen Bradford, all of whom have been selected as the Patriot League Scholar-Athlete of the Year for their sport.

 Morrison's hiring in 2004 returned him to The Yard where he served as an assistant coach to Dick Purdy for four seasons beginning in the fall of 1993.
 The Purdy-Morrison duo coached the Mids to a 33-14 record and to league titles during each of its four years together.